 grandson of Nicholas and Joan Cord.
 His father

-was a sailor and his mother, Grace, dies when he is four years old and
+was a sailor and his mother, Grace, died when he was four years old and

-he is brought up by his stepmother, Jenny Bath.
-He is in Coventry St.,
+he was brought up by his stepmother, Jenny Bath.
+He was in Coventry St.,

 Mylor with his parents in 1841.